farsightsec/axamd_client/README.md

 methods, "Channel List" and "Anomaly List," are used to interrogate the server about which channels and anomaly modules the user is allowed to access.
-The remaining methods, "SRA Stream" and "RAD Stream," stream line-delimited JSON (or binary nmsg container, if requested) data per JSON-encoded parameters sent in a POST request.
+The remaining methods, "SRA Stream" and "RAD Stream," stream line-delimited JSON data per JSON-encoded parameters sent in a POST request.

 Responses are encoded as JSON Text Sequences per
 [RFC 7464](https://tools.ietf.org/html/rfc7464).
 Each JSON text is preceded